vmware/terraform-provider-vcfa/website/docs/r/supervisor_namespace.html.markdown

 page_title: "VMware Cloud Foundation Automation: vcfa_supervisor_namespace"
 sidebar_current: "docs-vcfa-resource-supervisor-namespace"
 description: |-
  Provides a VMware Cloud Foundation Automation Supervisor Namespace.
-This can be used to create, modify, and delete Roles.
+This can be used to create, modify, and delete Supervisor namespaces.
 ---

 # vcfa\_supervisor\_namespace

 Provides a VMware Cloud Foundation Automation Supervisor Namespace.
-This can be used to create, modify, and delete Roles.
+This can be used to create, modify, and delete Supervisor namespaces.

 ## Example Usage